Nagarajunulu/ATM-Management-System/README.md

 ## ATM-Management-System
- This is a ATM management system in Python lets users do basic banking tasks like withdrawing and depositing money.
-It also allows checking account balance and changing the PIN.
-Users need to log in with a password to access their account.
-The system has a simple menu for easy use.
+ This Project is a ATM management system in Python.it allows user to perform tasks like Depositing,Withdrawing ,Checking Account balances and changing PINS .
+Users need to login with a password to access their account.it Features a menu-driven interface to make transactions user-friendly.